juhenius/family-calendar/readme.md

 ## Run locally

-To run locally while still utilizing AWS services such as DynamoDB
+To run locally while still utilizing AWS services such as DynamoDB.
+Setup `FamilyCalendar/.env` from `FamilyCalendar/.env.example` and execute:

 ```bash
 dotnet run